nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - The search is case-insensitive. e.g `hans` will match `Hans`
 - The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 - The name as well as the tags will be searched.
-- Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+- Persons matching at least one keyword or tag will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
 - Searching for both name and tags will return all results that have either the name or the respective tag, which is basically the union of both groups.